 When we imported our Châteauneuf du Pape clones, the Perrins’ French nurseryman included Tannat cuttings because he believed the grape would thrive in the rocky limestone soils of Paso Robles.
 We have planted 3.5 acres of Tannat, and it has indeed thrived here.

-Our Tannat grapes are grown on our certified organic estate vineyard.
+Our Tannat grapes are grown on our certified organic and biodynamic estate vineyard.

 The 2016 vintage, while still marked by drought, saw better rainfall than the four previous years, and the vineyards showed good health through most of the growing season.
 That season started with a very early budbreak and continued warm weather spurred our earliest-ever beginning to harvest, on August 18th.
 But beginning mid-August, three cool weeks slowed the ripening for all but our earliest grapes, and allowed them to reach flavor and phenolic maturity with slightly above-average hang time.
 The resulting vintage shows excellent concentration but also remarkable vibrancy, with electric acids framing appealing juiciness.